-Low-end speeds (below 10 knots) may allow air to detach from the hull or escape from the sides in rough weather; at the high-end (above 15 knots), rough weather could allow air detachment near the stern, diminishing any potential efficiency benefits at the propeller.
+Low-end speeds (below 10 knots) may allow air to detach from the hull or escape from the sides in rough weather; at the highend (above 15 knots), rough weather could allow air detachment near the stern, diminishing any potential efficiency benefits at the propeller.
+Roll motions will also disrupt the bubble attachment.